Get protected, get immunized. - Immune globulins are passive immunization agents. This means they give quick, short-term protection.

 - To help with soreness and swelling, put a cool, wet cloth over the area where you had the needle.

 - There is medicine to help with fever or pain.
-Check with your doctor or pharmacist if you are not sure what medicine or dose to take.
+Check with your healthcare provider if you are not sure what medicine or dose to take.
 Follow the directions on the package.

-- Some people with health problems, such as a weak immune system, must call their doctor if they get a fever.
-If you have been told to do this, call your doctor even if you think the fever is from VZIG.
+- Some people with health problems, such as a weak immune system, must call their healthcare provider if they get a fever.
+If you have been told to do this, call your healthcare provider even if you think the fever is from VZIG.

-Talk to your healthcare provider before getting VZIG if you:
+Talk to your healthcare provider before getting VZIG if:

-- have an allergy to any part of the immune globulin
+- You have an allergy to any part of the immune globulin.
+Be sure to tell your healthcare provider about any allergies you may have.

-- had a severe (serious) or unusual side effect after this immune globulin or one like it
+- You had a severe (serious) or unusual side effect after this immune globulin or one like it.

-- have low or no immunoglobulin A in your blood (IgA deficiency)
+- You have low or no immunoglobulin A in your blood (IgA deficiency).

 You can still have VZIG if you have a mild illness such as a cold or fever.

-For long-term protection, you need to be immunized with a vaccine that protects against chickenpox (varicella) or shingles (herpes zoster).
+For long-term protection, you need to be immunized with a vaccine that protects against varicella or shingles (herpes zoster).

 -

-MMR-Var protects against measles, mumps, rubella, and chickenpox.
+MMR-Var protects against measles, mumps, rubella, and varicella.
 Children can get this vaccine at age 12 and 18 months.

 -

-VZ protects against chickenpox.
-You can get this vaccine if you’ve never had chickenpox.
+VZ protects against varicella.
+You can get this vaccine if you’ve never had varicella.
 Children can also get this vaccine at age 12 and 18 months if they don’t get the MMR-Var vaccine.

 Vaccines that protect against shingles: